Doctors

 The Elmhurst Practice is a training practice with Dr Lath as the lead trainer.
 This means that every 12-18 months we may have a new registrar in place.
 These are fully qualified doctors with several years experience who have chosen general practice as their specialty.
 It is a 3 year course of which 1 year is spent in general practice itself and at the end of which the doctor sits the MRCGP which is the Membership of The Royal College of General Practitioners.
 Once this is achieved the doctor can set up a practice of their own if they wish to do so.

-Dr Khan is our GP registrar who is in the final year of her training to become a fully qualified GP.
+Dr Chapman-Smith is our GP registrar who is in the final year of his training to become a fully qualified GP.

-Dr Idris is our GP registrar who is in the final year of his training to become a fully qualified GP.
+Dr Mahmood is our GP registrar who is in the final year of her training to become a fully qualified GP.

 Nurses